In the footsteps of van der Post

-I walk out from Sombani as evening falls and the Ruo River cuts a grey gash in the otherwise velvety greenness of the basin below.
-Further down the valley, a grove of cedar is slowly enveloped by mist in a scene reminiscent of a Japanese watercolour.
-Over my shoulder, thunderheads build in the east toward Mozambique, sliding by the sharp-edged rim of the gorge like great white giants.
-There is a peal of thunder and a large raindrop strikes the dry rock in front of me.
+I walk out from Sombani as evening falls and the Ruo River cuts a broad grey gash in the otherwise velvety greenness of the basin below.
+Further down the valley, I come upon a scene that seems to be taken directly off the canvas of a Japanese watercolour – a grove of cedar being slowly enveloped by mist.
+Over my shoulder, thunderheads build in the east toward Mozambique, sliding past the sharp-edged rim of the gorge.
+Great white cathedrals of cloud.
+There's a peal of thunder and a large raindrop strikes the dry rock.
 For a moment the mountain is charged with menace.
-Van der Post’s description of the beginnings of the Chiperone in Venture reads as follows: ‘Black clouds from the Portuguese border were rolling over the base of Mulanje and soaring up like deep volcanic explosions around its flanks’.
-Shortly after this, France had been swept to his death in the gorge below and I find this thought unsettling as I wonder if these thunderheads will bring rain.
+Van der Post’s description of the beginnings of the Chiperone echoes back at me: ‘Black clouds from the Portuguese border were rolling over the base of Mulanje and soaring up like deep volcanic explosions around its flanks’.
+Shortly after this, France had been swept to his death in the gorge below.
+I find this thought unsettling as I wonder if these thunderheads will bring rain.
 But as quickly as they gathered, the clouds dissipate, and the peaks are suffused in a gentle mother-of-pearl mountain light.

 While no tragedy has befallen my journey, it has not been without distress; the pines, the daily fires, the illegal logging.
 Van der Post had seen a world ‘of unique and irreplaceable living trees, fighting a rearguard action against fire and rapacious human beings.’
 Now, in these late years it appeared as if their primordial resilience was being tested beyond limits.